 Exam Rules#

-The course assessment consists of two components:
+The course assessment is based on two components:

-1. A 4-hour written exam (weight: 4/5)
+1. A written exam (weight: 4/5)

 2. A group project with a written test and an oral presentation (weight: 1/5)

 Both of these two components are assessed, and a final grade is awarded based on an overall evaluation according to the above weighting.
+Note that homework assignments and Theme exercises do not contribute towards the course grade.

 Curriculum#